hbostanchi/UFOs/README.md

 We organized the webpage with Bootstrap to customized and equip the table with several fully functional filters to allow users to interact with visualizations.we built a navbar with html for the header and then add on with the title and paragraphs and tables.We also created filters to respond users input and make it more dynamic, so they interact with the filters.
 And finally we css to customize the color and add image and make it how we like.
 ![webeimage](https://github.com/hbostanchi/UFOs/blob/master/static/images/webpage.png)
 ## Resources:
-Software: VS Code
+- Software: VS Code
-Data Source: data.js
+- Data Source: data.js

+## Objectives
+Explain the strengths and weaknesses of JavaScript “standard” and JavaScript version ES6+.
+Describe JavaScript syntax and ideal use cases.
+Build and deploy JavaScript functions, including built-in functions.
+Convert JavaScript functions to arrow functions.
+Build and deploy forEach (JavaScript for loop).
+Create, populate, and dynamically filter a table using JavaScript and HTML.

 ## Modual Summery:
 ### JavaScript: